aisepucrio/Diversity4BRSE/README.md

 # Diversity Matters: Perceived Inclusion and Discrimination by Brazilian Tech Professionals

+This repository contains all the codes, data, ICFs and resources used in the study.

-### Overview
+### Abstract

-Welcome to the repository for the research "Diversity Matters: Perceived Inclusion and Discrimination by Brazilian Tech Professionals".
+This study investigates perceived inclusion and discrimination by Brazilian tech professionals.
 Through a survey of 220 participants across Brazil, we examine the challenges faced by underrepresented groups, the strategies companies employ, and the gaps in current practices.
-This repository contains all the codes, data, and resources used in the study.

 ### Repository Structure